How to Fix Chrome Won’t Open?

-You might have encountered an issue where Google Chrome won’t open at all.
-Many reasons can cause this issue, but it usually occurs when Google Chrome is already running in the background but not showing on the screen.
+You may have experienced an issue where Google Chrome won’t open at all.
+There are several possible causes for this problem, such as Chrome already running in the background without appearing on the screen.

 Chrome Won't Open Issue in Windows